MinKhantKyaw5006/CrudAppProject/socialmediaweb/README.md

 and the server side for data maintaining

 ### `Rest API`
-This Crud app will have three data modals
+This Crud app will have three data models

 ### `User`
-firstly, user modal will contain
+firstly, user model will contain

 1. Name
 2. Username